Looking for a simple way to create image hotspots using Elementor?

-You can add Image Hotspot Widget anywhere on your website, on any page, and even within the posts also.
+You can add an Image Hotspot Widget anywhere on your website, on any page, and even within the posts.

 Now go to your WordPress dashboard and click Pages.
 Now select the page where you want to add the image hotspot widget and edit the page with Elementor.

-Once you are an editor, drag and drop the image hotspot widget, make sure to check the PP icon on the upper right corner of the widget.
+Once you are in the editor, drag and drop the image hotspot widget; check the PP icon on the upper right corner of the widget.

 Content tab of the image widget includes three customization options: Image, Hotspots, and Tooltip Settings.